Discover Matera and PugliaPuglia & BasilicataDifficulty path:

 Supplements per person

 The proposed itinerary has a cultural value: history, art, architecture and daily life of the local population will be the bread and butter of every day.
-There will be also gastronomic forays to please the palate.

 You will have information material enriched with maps and cultural, historical and culinary insights, so you can easily organize your days in complete freedom.